Straight to Hell (film): Plot

-Three hitmen, Willy, Norwood, and Simms are staying in a posh Los Angeles hotel.
-After failing a job, they take off in a car with a pregnant woman named Velma, who is in on their scheme.
-They flee to Mexico to escape the wrath of their boss, Amos Dade, and rob a bank along the way.
-While driving through the desert, their car breaks down.
+Three hitmen, Willy, Norwood, and Simms, are staying in a Los Angeles hotel.
+After failing a job, they take off in a car with Velma, Norwood's pregnant wife.
+They flee to Mexico to escape the wrath of their boss, Amos Dade, robbing a bank along the way.
+While driving through the desert, their car breaks down, having accidentally filled the tank with diesel.
 They bury their suitcase of money and begin to walk.

-Night falls, and they come upon a town, where they see a demolished car with a corpse inside.
-They enter an empty bar, where the three men get drunk and Velma pesters them to leave.
-As they exit the bar, the wrecked car has vanished, but the men are too inebriated to notice it.
-The group camps out for the night, and the following morning, Velma witnesses several trucks of cowboys enter the town, carrying espresso machines with them.
+Night falls, and they come upon a nearly deserted town, where they enter an empty bar and the three men get drunk while Velma pesters them to leave.
+The group camps out for the night on the edge of town, and the following morning Velma witnesses several trucks of cowboys enter the town, carrying espresso machines with them.
 Much to the dismay of Velma, who insists they keep a low profile and leave, the three men enter the town, which is now full of townspeople, and go back to the bar.

-There, they are confronted by a gang of cowboys addicted to coffee, and a shoot-out ensues, but they are ultimately welcomed by the townspeople.
-The bizarre townspeople include a couple who own a store full of piñatas, a man running a hot dog stand, and countless cowboys and other unusual characters.
-The head honcho of the town, Tim McMahon, invites the gang to a party that evening.
-The following day, Tim McMahon's elderly father is pushed off of a building by his relative Sabrina McMahon and appears to die.
-The entire town has a funeral procession for him, and at the funeral, a friend of Amos', named Whitey, shows up looking for the hitmen and Velma.
+There they are confronted by Bruno and Angel-Eyes, two members of the gang that runs the town, the McMahon clan.
+A stand-off ensues, but before guns are drawn, another group, led by a man named Rusty Zimmerman, arrives to arrest Bruno and Angel-Eyes for previous (minor) crimes.
+However the three hitmen kill Zimmerman and his cadre, saving the McMahon brothers.
+They are ultimately welcomed by the townspeople for this action.
+The bizarre townspeople include George and Fabienne, a couple who own a general store, Karl, a man running a hot dog stand, and countless cowboys and other unusual characters.
+The head honcho of the town, Frank McMahon, invites the gang to a party that evening.
+The following day, Frank's elderly father is pushed off of a building by his relative Sabrina.
+The entire town has a funeral procession for him, and at the funeral another employee of Mr. Dade, named Whitey, shows up looking for the hitmen and Velma.